 - 1.6 Phasing Out R22 Refrigerant – Everything You Need To Know

 - 1.7 What Can New Jersey Homeowners Do?

 - 1.8 Conclusion

 It may be that your old air conditioner is working correctly, but you’ll still need to prepare for the inevitable.
-Come January 1, 2020, R22 refrigerant will no longer be available.
+Come January 1, 2020, new supplies of R22 refrigerant will no longer be available.
 As such, it would be in your best interest to prepare for a replacement unit soon.